pact-foundation/pact-php/README.md

 #### Verify Files in Directory

-This allows local Pact files in directory testing.
+This will grab local Pact files in directory.
+Results will not be published.

 ```php
 $verifier->addDirectory('C:\SomePath');